-In response to the U.S. Supreme Court’s decision on South Dakota v.
-Wayfair, Texas-based businesses selling items or services into other states may be required to collect taxes for those states.
-Additionally, remote sellers who were previously not required to collect and remit sales and use tax may have to begin collecting Texas tax on their sales into Texas in late 2019.
-Generally, a “remote seller” is a seller that does not have a physical presence in a state, but who sells products or services for delivery into that state.
+As a result of the U.S. Supreme Court’s June 21, 2018 decision in South Dakota v.
+Wayfair, Texas businesses selling items or services into other states may be required to collect taxes for those states.
+Additionally, sellers outside of Texas who were previously not required to collect and remit Texas sales and use tax may have to begin collecting Texas tax on their sales into Texas beginning on Oct.
+1, 2019.

 For more information about Texas businesses’ collection responsibilities for other states, see these websites:

 Disclaimer: Each website listed is responsible for its own information, and the Texas Comptroller of Public Accounts is not responsible for maintaining the information provided on these websites.

 The Court overruled two previous decisions that held that a state can only require sellers of goods and services to collect tax when they have a physical presence in the state.
 Physical presence depends on the facts of each situation, but common ways that sellers have a physical presence in a state include the presence of employees or inventory in the state, or owning real property in the state.
 The decision means that states can now impose tax collection responsibilities on sellers who have an economic presence without any physical presence.
 For example, a state may decide that remote sellers have to collect and remit sales and use tax once they make total sales into the state of $100,000 during the previous calendar year.